vuejs/rfcs/README.md

 is 'active' and may be implemented with the goal of eventual inclusion into Vue.

-* Fork the RFC repo http://github.com/vuejs/rfcs

-* Copy `0000-template.md` to `active-rfcs/0000-my-feature.md` (where
-'my-feature' is descriptive. don't assign an RFC number yet).
+1. Work on your proposal in a Markdown file based on the template (`0000-template.md`) found in this repo.

-* Fill in the RFC.
-Put care into the details: **RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received**.
+    - Put care into the details: **RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received**.

-* Submit a pull request.
-Make sure to follow the pull request template and open a corresponding discussion thread.
+2. Open a new thread in [Discussions](https://github.com/vuejs/rfcs/discussions) and make sure to set category to "RFC Discussions".

-* Build consensus and integrate feedback in the discussion thread.
+    - Build consensus and integrate feedback in the discussion thread.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.

+3. If the proposal receives non-trivial interest from community members and generally positive feedback, you can prepare a Pull Request:

+    - Fork this repo.

+    - Create your proposal as `active-rfcs/0000-my-feature.md` (where "my-feature" is descriptive. don't assign an RFC number yet).

+    - Submit a pull request.
+Make sure to link to the discussion thread.

-* Eventually, the [core team] will decide whether the RFC is a candidate for inclusion in Vue.
+4. Eventually, the [core team] will decide whether the RFC is a candidate for inclusion in Vue.

-* An RFC can be modified based upon feedback from the [core team] and community.
+    - An RFC can be modified based upon feedback from the [core team] and community.
 Significant modifications may trigger a new final comment period.

-* An RFC may be rejected after public discussion has settled and comments have been made summarizing the rationale for rejection.
+    - An RFC may be rejected after public discussion has settled and comments have been made summarizing the rationale for rejection.
 A member of the [core team] should then close the RFC's associated pull request.

-* An RFC may be accepted at the close of its final comment period.
+    - An RFC may be accepted at the close of its final comment period.
 A [core team] member will merge the RFC's associated pull request, at which point the RFC will become 'active'.

 ## Details on Active RFCs